-People often assume that it’s the big, long distance moves that are the most difficult: Moving to another province, or even another country, to take a new job or because you’ve been relocated for work seems like it will require more adjustment than moving to a new neighbourhood within the same city.
+People often assume that it’s the big, long distance moves that are the most difficult: Moving to another province, or even another country, to take a new job or because you’ve been relocated for work seems like it will require more adjustment than moving to a new neighborhood within the same city.

 But for those of us who have lived in Toronto can tell you, when you live in a big city, sometimes moving across town can seem just as tough.
-Famously called “a city of neighbourhoods”, with more than 140 distinct ‘hoods, it can be just as hard to find your feet even though you’ve only moved a couple of kilometers down the road.
+Famously called “a city of neighborhoods”, with more than 140 distinct ‘hoods, it can be just as hard to find your feet even though you’ve only moved a couple of kilometers down the road.

 A sense of belonging is important, no matter where you live

-2 Shop and eat local.
-Every neighbourhood has a great corner store, a produce market, a weird little ‘everything’ store and a mom-and-pop restaurant (yes, even suburban neighbourhoods have one or two – you just have to look).
+Every neighborhood has a great corner store, a produce market, a weird little ‘everything’ store and a mom-and-pop restaurant (yes, even suburban neighborhoods have one or two – you just have to look).
 Make a point of shopping and eating in these places, and soon you’ll feel like a ‘regular’ who’s welcomed by familiar faces.

 It’s funny: A new home will almost immediately feel more ‘homey’ when it’s filled with friends and family.
 Host a dinner, have a cocktail party, ask a couple of friends over to watch a movie – creating memories in your new place will transform the way you feel about it.

-If you’ve got a dog, take it to the local dog park (and every neighbourhood has one, even if it’s unofficial).
+If you’ve got a dog, take it to the local dog park (and every neighborhood has one, even if it’s unofficial).
 Dog park regulars tend to be friendly and happy to make small talk with other dog owners.
 If you’ve got little kids, find the local park or play area – once you’ve seen the same parents a couple of times, it’s seem natural to chat a bit.
-And if you’ve got kids who are starting school in your new neighbourhood, join the PTA or volunteer for something at the school.
-It’s amazing how ‘at home’ you’ll feel once you’re on a “Hi, how are you?” basis with some familiar faces in your neighbourhood.
+And if you’ve got kids who are starting school in your new neighborhood, join the PTA or volunteer for something at the school.
+It’s amazing how ‘at home’ you’ll feel once you’re on a “Hi, how are you?” basis with some familiar faces in your neighborhood.

-5 Join the online community.
-Many neighbourhoods in Toronto and elsewhere have private Facebook groups or websites created and used only by residents to discuss local events, improvements, city government, garage sales – all the little things that make a neighbourhood a community.
+Many neighborhoods in Toronto and elsewhere have private Facebook groups or websites created and used only by residents to discuss local events, improvements, city government, garage sales – all the little things that make a neighborhood a community.

-In Toronto, most neighbourhoods have lots of small, ethnically-diverse restaurants, serving everything from Ethiopian to Vietnamese to Hungarian to Mexican cuisine.
+In Toronto, most neighborhoods have lots of small, ethnically-diverse restaurants, serving everything from Ethiopian to Vietnamese to Hungarian to Mexican cuisine.
 Try some of them, even if you’re not sure whether you’ll like the food.
 Chances are you’ll find something on the menu that appeals, but in the meantime you’re expanding your horizons and creating new memories in your new home – and that’s the way to make it really feel like home.